elastisys/compliantkubernetes-apps/README.md

 ansible-playbook -e 'ansible_python_interpreter=/usr/bin/python3' --ask-become-pass --connection local --inventory 127.0.0.1, get-requirements.yaml
 ```

-Note that you will need a service and workload ck8s-cluster.
+Note that you will need a service and workload cluster.

 #### Developer requirements and guidelines